Paley-Wiener theorems for a p-adic spherical variety: Smooth and unitary asymptotics

-The definition of normalized constant terms will be recalled in the next subsection, where we will also prove the important property of regularity on the unitary set.
-We will also recall there the notion of a character $\omega\in \widehat{X_\Theta^L}^\unr_\CC$ being \emph{large}, denoted $\omega\gg 0$. \marginpar{Notion depends on $J$?
-Not important, postpone until later.}
+The definition of normalized constant terms and normalized Eisenstein integrals will be recalled in the next subsection, where we will also prove the important property of regularity on the unitary set.
+We will also recall there the notion of a character $\omega\in \widehat{X_\Theta^L}^\unr_\CC$ being \emph{large}, denoted $\omega\gg 0$.
+Here we will take them for granted, in order to recall how they are used to express smooth and unitary asymptotics.

 The normalized constant terms are adjoint to ``normalized Eisenstein integrals'', which can be described as morphisms:

 varying rationally in $\sigma$.
 (By $\tilde ~$ we denote smooth duals.)

 Now we recall the way in which Eisenstein integrals can be used to explicate smooth and unitary asymptotics.
 To formulate it, start from the Plancherel formula for $X_\Theta$, which canonically attaches to every $f\in L^2(X_\Theta)^\infty_\disc$ a $C^\infty(X_\Theta)$-valued measure $f^{\tilde\sigma} d\sigma$ on $\widehat{X_\Theta^L}^\disc$.
 Explicitly, $f^{\tilde\sigma}$ belongs to the ``discrete $\tilde\sigma$-equivariant eigenspace of $C^\infty(X_\Theta)$'' (i.e.\ the dual of $\mathscr L_{\Theta,\sigma}$), and is characterized by the property that for every $\Phi\in \mathcal S(X_\Theta)$ we have: